top of page

 In The Slip, both players are trying to make comedic offers that their scene partner does not react to.
 They are trying to slip those comedic offers by their scene partner!
 Each time they do, they score a point.

 The way you “catch” a comedic offer in The Slip is by reacting to it, either with a Voice of Reason reaction or a Matching reaction.
-You can also simply frame the offer in such a way to indicate you are Matching or Voice of Reasoning, but I think that’s harder (we’ll see some examples below).
+You can also simply frame the offer in such a way to indicate you are Matching or Voice of Reason, but I think that’s harder (we’ll see some examples below).

 So when you make a comedic offer in The Slip, you are on offense.
 And when you react to a comedic offer, or fail to react, you are on defense.